knpuniversity/question-answer-day/knpu/routing-parameter-pattern.rst

 I don't think you were giving yourself enough credit with your question, because you already know the answer! ;).

-As we mentioned in the :ref:`Hostname Routing<symfony-routing-parameters>` chapter of our What's new in Symfony 2.2 tutorial, starting in Symfony 2.1, you can use a dependency injection parameter anywhere in your routing.
+As we mentioned in the `Hostname Routing`_ chapter of our What's new in Symfony 2.2 tutorial, starting in Symfony 2.1, you can use a dependency injection parameter anywhere in your routing.

 First, let's start with a normal route: